 “When we saw LANSA for the first time, we quickly realized the efficiency could be that could be gained.
 The architecture of the development environment and the code generation that the platform takes care of would allow us to more quickly get to the parts of our application that added value to the users versus being consumed with the basics of reading data or building lists or drop-down boxes of those processes,” said Arteaga.

-In just three weeks and using a combination of LANSA support, chat rooms and training materials, Brunswick was able to develop applications that could be put out into production.
+In just three weeks and using a combination of LANSA support, chat rooms, and training materials, Brunswick was able to develop applications that could be put out into production.
 As a result, Sturtevant said the speed of development increased by 30% and the overall ease of development dramatically improved.

 Users are happy about the change too.
 Collins said, “One thing that I’ve noticed that is a huge improvement with the system is I am constantly giving input to our IT department to make improvements and changes.
 Oftentimes in the past, those would take months or years to implement.
-Today, it can be as quickly as a day to turn around for an idea for process improvement, which is very valuable for our entire business.”
+Today, it can be as quick as a day to turn around for an idea for process improvement, which is very valuable for our entire business.”

 “This has been exciting for us.
 At Brunswick Bowling Products, we’ve adapted to the world over time.
 We’ve been in business for a long time.
 Our systems need to have the same level of longevity and flexibility that our business has had for over 100 years,” said Arteaga.